-Sometimes the optimized focal length differs considerably from the initial value (e.g. more than 5%).
+Sometimes the optimized internal camera parameters differ considerably from the initial values (e.g. more than 5%).

 The software calibrates the camera for every project.
-The calibration is done in the first step 1.
-Initial project processing.
+The calibration is done during step 1.
+Initial Processing.

 The reason is that the interior camera parameters can vary with temperature, shocks, altitude between each flight, etc.

-2. If still fails, search (on Internet or ask your camera manufacturer) the real sensor size of the camera.
+2. If it still fails, look for (on Internet or ask your camera manufacturer) the real sensor size of the camera.
 Edit the camera model using the real sensor size and process again: 202560169.